phil-harmoniq/ConsoleColors/README.md

 ));
 ```

-Note: Remeber to use Reset.All() to return back to default colors.
+Note: Remember to use Reset.All() to return back to default colors.

 ## Available Color Properties